Tom Hartvigsen

 Continually monitoring and editing knowledge and behavior of big models

-Aging with GRACE: Lifelong Model Editing with Discrete Key-Value Adapters (NeurIPS'23 + code + blog post)
+Aging with GRACE: Lifelong Model Editing with Discrete Key-Value Adapters (NeurIPS'23) (blog post)

-TAXI: Evaluating Categorical Knowledge Editing for Language Models (ACL'24 + data)
+TAXI: Evaluating Categorical Knowledge Editing for Language Models (ACL'24)

 Time series and multi-modality

 Are Language Models Actually Useful for Time Series Forecasting?
-(NeurIPS'24 + code)
+(NeurIPS'24 🌟Spotlight🌟)

-Language Models Still Struggle to Reason about Time Series (EMNLP'24 + code)
+Language Models Still Struggle to Reason about Time Series (EMNLP'24)

 Detecting and mitigating harmful biases in language and language models

-ToxiGen: Using LLMs to detect and mitigate implicit social biases (ACL'22 + dataset).
-ToxiGen has been used while training Llama2, Code Llama, phi-1.5, phi-2, and other LLMs, and to detect toxicity in Econ Forums and Laws.
+ToxiGen: Using LLMs to detect and mitigate implicit social biases (ACL'22).
+ToxiGen was used to train Llama2, Code Llama, phi-1.5, phi-2, and other LLMs, and to detect toxicity in Econ Forums and Laws.

 Demographic Bias in Misdiagnosis by Computational Pathology Models (Nature Medicine)

-Language Models are Surprisingly Fragile to Drug Names in Biomedical Benchmarks (EMNLP'24 + leaderboard)
+Language Models are Surprisingly Fragile to Drug Names in Biomedical Benchmarks (EMNLP'24)